GAIN

 Today it would be worth

-Based on Gladstone Investment Corporation's historical closing prices, adjusted for stock splits and dividend reinvestment.
+Based on Gladstone Investment Corp.'s historical closing prices, adjusted for stock splits and dividend reinvestment.
 Past performance does not guarantee future results.
 This is for informational purposes only and is not financial advice.

 GAIN Long-term Outlook